wangbingjie/blast/docs/developer_guide/dev_system_pages.rst

 ==================

-In addition to the public html pages Blast serves it maybe useful in the development cycle to access some of blast's system / administrator pages.
+In addition to the public html pages Blast serves it maybe useful in the development cycle to access some of Blast's system / administrator pages.

 Django admin dashboard
 ----------------------